 - A Primer on the Thyroid Dr. Ronda Nelson explains the endocrine triangle and thyroid health

-- Bioidentical Hormones Kim Schuette explains why they may not be such a good idea
+- Natural Support for Hormone Balancing Kim Schuette explains why they may not be such a good idea

 - Following in Dr. Price’s Footsteps Katie Williamson and Hilda Labrada Gore trace Dr. Weston Price’s journey to Peru

 - Letters: Letters to the Editor of Wise Traditions

 - Caustic Commentary: Sally Fallon Morell takes on the Diet Dictocrats

 - Reading Between the Lines Merinda Teller examines assaults on the thyroid

 - The Wise Traditions Pantry Maureen Diaz offers tips on dealing with family illness

 - Homeopathy Journal Homeopathy for the thyroid gland